System requirements and language support for Internet Explorer 11 (IE11)

 - Windows 7 with Service Pack 1 (SP1)

 - Windows Server 2008 R2 with Service Pack 1 (SP1)

 Internet Explorer 11 is available for a number of systems and languages.
 This topic provides info about the minimum system requirements and language support.

 Minimum system requirements for IE11

-IE11 is pre-installed on Windows 8.1 and Windows Server 2012 R2 and is listed here for reference.
-It's also supported on Windows 10, but isn't pre-installed.
+IE11 is pre-installed on Windows 8.1, Windows 10, and Windows Server 2012 R2 and is listed here for reference.
 For more info about IE11 on Windows 10, see Browser: Microsoft Edge and Internet Explorer 11.

 IE11 isn't supported on Windows 8 or Windows Server 2012.

 Some of the components in this table might also need additional system resources.
 Check the component's documentation for more information.

 |Computer/processor||1 gigahertz (GHz) 32-bit (x86) or 64-bit (x64)|

 |Display||Super VGA (800 x 600) or higher-resolution monitor with 256 colors|